vishnusk2004/smart-contract-debugger/README.md

     }
 }
 ```
 ## Features

 - AI-driven analysis of smart contract code for potential vulnerabilities.
 - Real-time feedback on contract security.
 - Easy-to-use interface for developers.

-## Deployment

-### Deploying Frontend to Vercel

-1. Sign up or log in to [Vercel](https://vercel.com/).
-2. Connect your GitHub repository to Vercel.
-3. Set the build command to `npm run build` and the output directory to `frontend/build`.
-4. Trigger the deployment.
-5. Your frontend is now live at [https://smart-contract-debugger.vercel.app/](https://smart-contract-debugger.vercel.app/).

-### Deploying Backend

-- Deploy your Flask backend to a suitable hosting service or platform as per your requirements.

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Follow these steps:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
-3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
+5. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.
+6. Open a pull request.

 ## License